preterag/pipecdn/DEVELOPMENT_PLAN.md

 - Downloaded and installed Pipe PoP binary v0.2.8
 - Tested and verified the actual binary is working correctly
 - Restarted the service with the actual binary
+- Improved port usage monitoring in monitor.sh
+- Created setup_backup_schedule.sh script
+- Set up weekly backup schedule using cron

 ## Known Issues and Challenges

-- Monitor port usage: Currently, the monitoring script shows ports 80, 443, and 8003 are not in use, which may need investigation
+- None at this time

 ## Next Steps